 - Dan Nicholas Park in Salisbury: Worth the trek from Charlotte, this park has a host of inexpensive, fun features for kids, including a nature center (free), old-fashioned carousel ($1), mini-train ride ($1), gem mining ($8), mini-golf ($4), water plaza (free) and more.
 (Seasonal)

 - Summer camps: Contact local summer camps and see if they have any birthday party offerings.
 Here’s an intriguing one: Camp Canaan, in Rock Hill, has a yurt where you can have a pow-wow for up to 40 people, and then cook s’mores around a campfire. $125 for four hours.
 Add a sleepover for $10 extra.

-- Piggyback on another event: Charlotte has a ton of free festivals every year, and many of them are family friendly.
+- Piggyback on another event: Charlotte has a ton of festivals every year, and many of them are family friendly.
 If your child’s birthday is around the time of one of those festivals, why not bring the party to the festival?
 There will be lots of free activities and entertainment (just make sure you bring along enough adults to supervise.)
-Consider the Fairy House Festival at Latta Plantation Nature Preserve in February, the Dragon Boat Festival at Ramsey Creek Park in Cornelius in May, or the Hummingbird Festival at Reedy Creek Nature Center in August.
+Consider the Fairy House Festival ($5, but ages 4 and under are free; you must get tickets in advance) at Latta Plantation Nature Preserve in February, the Dragon Boat Festival at Ramsey Creek Park in Cornelius in May, or the Hummingbird Festival at Reedy Creek Nature Center in August.

 Money-saving birthday party tips

 - Have the party between 2 p.m. and 5 p.m., when guests won’t expect a meal

 - Send out invitations by email, or by using evite